 How does a logbook loan work?

 It’s not like “pawning” something – you do not have to give up your vehicle to take out a logbook loan: you keep hold of the vehicle whilst you make your repayments so you can drive, run and maintain it as usual.
-At Mobile Money, a vehicle would only ever be repossessed if the borrower stopped making repayments altogether and failed to contact us to make alternate arrangements.
+With loans written by Mobile Money, a vehicle would only ever be repossessed if the borrower stopped making repayments altogether and failed to contact us to make alternate arrangements.

 Will my car be suitable?